Aladdin95/CarND-Advanced-Lane-Lines/writeup_template.md

 ```

-(those steps are in a number of cells just after markdown cell contains "here a function that use sliding window to extract only the points related to the lane lines followed by a cell to test it" in `Advanced Lane Finding.ipynb`).
+(those steps are in a number of cells just after markdown cell contains "here a function that use sliding window to extract only the points related to the lane line followed by a cell to test it" in `Advanced Lane Finding.ipynb`).

 ![alt text][image8]

+#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

+i calculated radius of curvature based on polynomial coefficients and the y value of the bottom and also calculated offset from center
+i did this step in a funcrion called "get_lane_points_and_curvature"

+the code is just after markdown cell contains
+"here a function that use the points extracted to fit a polynomial and get its points and to calculate the curvature and offset from center"

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.